ruell6160-bit/SentinelX/README.md

 ---

+# Important Research Note

+SentinelX is currently an MVP / pilot-stage prototype created during the USAII Hackathon.

+The system is intended for:

+* research,
+* prototyping,
+* organizational testing,
+* and responsible AI experimentation.

+It should not replace:

+* law enforcement,
+* emergency response systems,
+* or professional crisis intervention services.

+---

 # License

-This project is currently released for:
+This repository is currently released for:

 * educational,
-* hackathon,
+* research,
-* and research purposes only.
+* and hackathon demonstration purposes only.